 Biofilm: The Most Important Film of the Year

 Biofilm is quite literally a “film” or layer of biological matter that forms on teeth, in sink pipes, on river rocks, and more.
 Biofilm is made of many different things.
 Think of it as concrete, which contains cement as well as a slew of other materials.
 It’s likely you’ve been aware of biofilm on your teeth when they feel slimy or fuzzy instead of smooth and clean.
-Pleasant Hill dentists Dr. Chad Johnson explain more below about biofilm and the role it plays in your oral wellness.
+Pleasant Hill dentists Dr. Chad Johnson and Dr. Ryan Langel explain more below about biofilm and the role it plays in your oral wellness.

 My Teeth Aren’t Cold, Why Do They Need Sweaters?